parm256/charian/proto-pamiric.md

 # Phonology
 Proto-Pamiric has a fairly typical phonology for a satem language.
+Many of the changes are similar to Indo-Iranian and Balto-Slavic, especially satemization, RUKIs, collapse of the PIE _\*o_ _\*a_ distinction, and

 | **Consonants** | _Labial_ | _Coronal_ | _Palatal_[^pals] | _Dorsal_ |
 | :------------  | :----: | :-----: | :-----: | :----: |